-The accounting policies adopted are consistent with those of the previous financial year, except that the Company has adopted the following new accounting pronouncements starting January 1, 2022.

-The adoption of these amended standards did not have an impact on the Company's interim consolidated financial statements.
+The accounting policies adopted are consistent with those of the previous financial year, except for the adoption of new standards effective in 2022.
+The adoption of these standards did not have significant impact on the Company's financial statements.
+The Company has not early adopted any standard, interpretation or amendment that has been issued but is not yet effective.